RutkowskaKarolina/ASI-projekt/README.md

 └── 06_models/                 # The resulting trained_model_predictor.pkl file will be saved here
     └── trained_model_predictor.pkl
 ```
-## How to Download the Dataset
-Download the dataset from Kaggle: [Indian Food Images Dataset](https://www.kaggle.com/datasets/iamsouravbanerjee/indian-food-images-dataset)

 ## Unzip the contents into the folder:
 data/01_raw/indian_food/